Package 'mwana'

 .by

-A choice of the criterion by which the case-definition should done.
-Choose zscores for WFHZ or MFAZ, muac for raw MUAC and combined for combined.
+A choice of the criterion by which a case is to be defined.
+Choose "zscores" for WFHZ or MFAZ, "muac" for raw MUAC and "combined" for combined.
+Default value is "zscores".

 Value